elcoco/microdot/README.md

     $ md --encrypt --init ~/.config/dotfile.txt

-This would create a directory structure similar to this:
+This would result in a directory structure similar to this:

     ~/.dotfiles
     ├── common